parryc/thevoid/templates/leflan/language_azeri.md

 : about.

 ilə
 : with (both comitative and instrumental).
 Occasionally, when preceded by a word ending in a consonant, it will become the suffix `-lA`.
+This is most often used with people.
+For objects or "who", the LOC suffic `-dA` is used.

 üçün
 : for, for the purpose of.
 Expresses intent when used with an infinitive.